 What we have just read is a simple explanation of transcendence.
 Nothing more need be added to make it complete.
 Simplicity is the essence of P-A. Contrast that simple explanation of transcendence with the following more detailed and complex exploration that the intellect tends to be fond of.

-But before we begin, remember that there is nothing wrong with enjoying exercising the mind with problem solving or creating theories, models and contructs.
-Nothing wrong, that is, unless we fail to distinguish between intellectual activities in the context of P-B from creation within the P-A narrative which flows from our inner wisdom, the intuition of the present moment.
+But before we begin, remember that there is nothing wrong with enjoying exercising the mind with problem solving or creating theories, models and constructs.
+Nothing wrong, that is, unless we fail to distinguish between intellectual activities in the context of P-B, from creation within the P-A narrative which flows from our inner wisdom, the intuition of the present moment.
 The important principle here is that the intellect serves and is subordinate to intuition.

 At this point we are perhaps beginning to see the advantage of Simple Reality.
 We chose that name because P-A is just that—simple.
 Now let’s have some fun observing the inner-workings of some of the world’s most profound minds relating to the subject of transcendence.

 This distinction was dealt with in the context of the history of Christianity in the controversy pertaining to grace and works.
 Does a Christian gain heaven by the grace of God or by how he lives his life.
 This argument takes us to the heart of the identity of God.
 Is God’s love conditional, that is to say, does one have to earn that love by “works?”
 Or is God’s love freely given and one enters heaven on account of God’s “grace” regardless of one’s behavior.

 Having a profound context is all important in creating higher states of awareness.
 If we don’t feel safe on the journey to higher states of consciousness, we will abort the journey—it will be too threatening.
-The Einstein question (Is the universe friendly?) must be answered affirmatively and we must have that “right view” to proceed successfully.
-Yes the universe is friendly and we must believe that before we depart toward the frontier of consciousness.
+The Einstein question “Is the universe friendly?” must be answered affirmatively and we must have that “right view” to proceed successfully.
+Yes, the universe is friendly, and we must believe that before we depart toward the frontier of consciousness.
 So the change we are advocating takes place in two dimensions—the Absolute and the relative—P-A and P-B.

 Secondly, the intellect has historically been fond of “reductionism,” i.e. breaking down form and phenomena into the smallest possible components.
 In physics the pursuit of the atom and then waves and particles is an example.
 This has not been a waste of time in science since practical (P-B) results have been achieved by the intellect but it is not possible for the intellect to comprehend ultimate reality or Simple Reality.

 In a conversation with Andrew Cohen, Ken Wilber identifies the four stages and the three states.
 “Those stages represent one’s identity, moving from an identification merely with ‘me’ [egocentric] to an identification with ‘us’ [ethnocentric] to an identification with ‘all of us’ [worldcentric] to an identification with the ‘All’ [Kosmocentric].
-As permanent realizations, those are stages; they develop and unfold.”
+As permanent realizations, those are stages; they develop and unfold.”[i]

 “States on the other hand, can mean states of consciousness like waking, dreaming, deep sleep, and so on.
 For ordinary people in the waking state, the self they have is the ego.
 In the subtle or dream state, it’s the soul or what you’re calling the Authentic Self, which I refer to as the deeper psychic.
 And in the deep-sleep formless state, it’s the Absolute Self.
 Now if we describe those three as gross, subtle, causal, then those are the three major, or basic, selves that every human being possesses.
 We have a gross self, or ego, a subtle self, or soul or deeper psychic, and a causal, formless absolute or atman Self, a transcendental witness.
 States are free; stages are earned.
-But you have to be at least a worldcentric stage of development or it’s not going to stick.”
+But you have to be at least a worldcentric stage of development or it’s not going to stick.”[ii]

 Another model useful as a guide to shifting our worldview and identity is that of the three T’s.